 Demo - Exploring the TPC-DS Dataset

-This demo uses the popular TPD-DS dataset, typically used for benchmarking capability/performance for transaction workloads.
+This demo uses the popular TPC-DS dataset, often used to benchmark performance for decision-support SQL.

-No benchmarking right now, though - we just care that DuckDB can natively produce a nice representative data warehouse for TPC-DS with a built in extension, and that this dataset gives us a good way to explore the language syntax.
-You can read more about Trilogy and our use of this benchmark tool here here.
+We’ll use it a little differently here.
+DuckDB can natively generate a representative data warehouse from TPC-DS using a built-in extension, and we’ll use that to explore Trilogy syntax.
+You can read more about Trilogy and our use of this benchmark here.

-This demo uses an in-memory DuckDB database that may take some time to start for your first query.
-Trilogy is database agnostic; the same syntax will work on any backend such as Postgres, Bigquery, or Snowflake.
+This demo uses an in-memory DuckDB database that may take a moment to start for your first query.
+Trilogy is database-agnostic—the same syntax works on any backend such as Postgres, BigQuery, or Snowflake.

 Our First Queries

-TPC-DS creates a nice small warehouse; 17 dimension tables and 7 fact tables.
+TPC-DS provides a nice tidy warehouse: 17 dimension tables and 7 fact tables.

 Dimensions